 So take advantage of quality time with family and friends this season.
 “Even though this time of year can be stressful, don’t miss the forest through the trees,” Dr. Van Maele says.
 “This is a time we should be spending with the people we love.
 No one is going to care about the presents or how good the food is in the long run.
 If you change your focus to the things that matter most in life, as opposed to the things that won’t matter in a week, that’s a major stress lifted.”

 Looking for more tips to soothe stress and feel your best?
 With the Lifeforce Membership, you’ll have access to a dedicated wellness support team, including a clinician and certified health coach.
 You’ll receive personalized advice, accountability, and support to reach all your goals.
-Join the Membership here.
+Learn more here.

 This article was medically reviewed by: